gamzeyapici/react-native-finger-scanner/README.md

-# react-native-finger-scanner
-React-Native Finger Scanner
+# React-Native Finger Scanner

+This application works with touch of five fingers, otherwise not working.

+Watch me.
+To be continuous.
+Have fun!